depruebas/mysqlmanager/README.md

 Spanish version http://www.netveloper.com/2013/12/clase-para-gestionar-las-conexiones-y-datos-al-mysql/

-Class to manage connections and data to MySQL and get data into arrays.
+Class to manage data access and data to MySQL and get data into arrays.

 Using it is very simple
 include the class in our code